 We rigorously check the information given in our brochure about accommodation, resorts, itineraries etc., to ensure it is correct to the best of our knowledge at the time of going to press.
 However, as brochures are prepared well in advance, advertised descriptions and facilities may change before or after you book.
 Please check the up to date position at the time of booking.

 Carrier offers you the flexibility to create your own holiday from the range of accommodation and services available.
-Because of the wide choice it is not possible to list every price on every date, so as an indication, we categorise our hotels and other accommodation in low and high price bands.
-A 'from' price is indicative of the lowest price available for the hotel or itinerary featured but this may vary depending on a number of factors such as your date of travel and choice of accommodation.
+Because of the wide variety of options, it is not possible to list every price on every date.
+As an indication, we therefore display a ‘from’ or ‘guide’ price that is indicative of what we would consider is the most realistic price at time of publishing, but this may vary depending on a number of factors such as your date of travel and choice of accommodation.
 Prices are based on two people sharing a room, unless otherwise stated.

-The times given in this brochure are approximate and based on outbound flights.
+The times given in our brochures and on the website are approximate and based on outbound flights.
 They may vary depending on flight schedules, type of aircraft, weather conditions etc., and are indicative of the hours spent actually flying (excluding time on the ground during stops en route or when changing aircraft).